reedacartwright/village_bounding_boxes/README.md

 village's boundary, the east boundary of the village is actually aligned with the west side side of the workstation at x = 64.

-Fixing this is rather straight forward by ensuring that a village's AABB encompasses both the bottom-north-west and top-south-east corners of a POI block.
+Fixing this is rather straight forward; ensure that a village's AABB encompasses both the bottom-north-west and top-south-east corners of all claimed POI blocks.

 #### A village's boundary depends on the order of elements in the POI list

-When a village's boundary (AABB) is calculated, it's final value depends on the order of the POI in the village's claimed POI list.
+When a village's boundary (AABB) is calculated, its final value depends on the order of the POI in the village's claimed POI list.
 Two villages created using the same POI locations can have completely different AABBs due to the POI order varying between them.